Bookkeeping for Small Business

-Check out this short video for instructions on how to use the bookkeeping template.
+Check out this video for instructions on how to use the bookkeeping template.

 Home Office Instructions

 If you run your business out of your home, you may be able to deduct a portion of your rent, utilities and other home expenses.
 Your home office must be used exclusively for business or must be the principal place that you conduct your business.
-More info here.
+More info on Business-use-of-home expenses here.

 We’ve added a home office tab to the bookkeeping sheet so you can record your home office expenses.